Tisdale, Kansas

 Tisdale is an unincorporated community in Cowley County, Kansas, United States.

 History

 The post office was established December 1, 1871, and discontinued April 15, 1920.
-Tisdale once had three stores and several other buildings, and did a flourishing trade with the surrounding area until the spring of 1880 when the railroad was built four miles to the north through Burden, Kansas.
+Tisdale once had three stores and several other buildings, and did a flourishing trade with the surrounding area until the spring of 1880 when the railroad was built four miles to the north through Burden.

 Geography

-Tisdale is a ghost town, located about six miles east of Winfield on US Route 160, near the Tisdale United Methodist Church, and west of State Highway 15.
+Tisdale is a ghost town, located approximately six miles east of Winfield on US Route 160, near the Tisdale Methodist Church, and west of State Highway 15.

 Education

 The community is served by Winfield USD 465 public school district.